GeeksHacking/ProjMatch/server/README.md

 3. regEmail -- **Required for User Creation**
 4. regPhone -- **Required for User Creation**
 5. dateCreated -- Auto-Generated on Creation
+6. aboutMe
-6. userDat _(Needs to be set by the user in profile settings later on)_
+7. userDat _(Needs to be set by the user in profile settings later on)_
     1. rating _(Cannot be edited by user)_
     2. skills
     3. connectedAccounts
     4. createdProjects
-    5. aboutMe
     6. location
+    7. preference
+8. settings
+    1. web_settings
+        1. theme
+    2. privacy
+        1. personalisation
 ## API Requests
 Use `(domain)/api/v1/users` to communicate with the User API
 - Additional query can be appended to the URL to get certain information _(only applicable for GET requests)_